totally-not-frito-lays/workshops/src/content/post/concepts/creative-writing/ink/index.md

+---
+title: "Creative  Writing with Ink"
+description: "This post is purely for testing the table of content, which should not be rendered"
+publishDate: "22 Feb 2023"
+tags: ["test", "toc"]
+---

 # Creative Writing with Ink

 - think about what defines the thing you're building, and what the parameters are (ways that it can change). what is a human?